Best Personal Finance Tools for Self-Employed Workers 2026

 - Tax reporting saves real time at year-end

-- Decades of reliability
+- Decades of proven reliability

 Cons:

-- Interface feels dated compared to competitors
+- Interface looks dated compared to newer competitors

 3. Personal Capital (Now Empower) — Best for Net Worth and Investment Tracking